Maska (Hazara tribe)

 The Maska are a tribe of the Hazara people in Afghanistan and neighboring countries.
 Maska is a sub-tribe of the Jaghori tribe of Hazaras in Afghanistan.

+Origin

-For a long time ago Maska and Babah were twin brothers and according to the old myth, they were separated by knife.
+For a long time ago Maska and Babah were twin brothers and according to an old myth, they were separated by knife.
 In Afghanistan, their ancestral place is Sange-e-Masha in the Jaghori District of Ghazni Province.
+The Maska are known for practicing endogamy and not marrying outside their tribe, which leads to the Maska retaining Asian facial features more than other tribes.